-Cutting through the complexity of Canadian immigration law, our counsellors provide you with guidance and assistance throughout the process and its requirements to ensure your company recruits and retains foreign workers in the shortest time possible.
+Cutting through the complexity of Canadian immigration law, our counselors provide you with guidance and assistance throughout the process and its requirements to ensure your company recruits and retains foreign workers in the shortest time possible.

 Why a Global Workforce?

-The dynamic of human capital in the 21st century is becoming increasingly more global, diverse and interconnected as a result of growing international trade and the expansion of companies across new borders, beyond their countries of origin.
+The dynamics of human capital in the 21st century is becoming increasingly more global, diverse and interconnected as a result of growing international trade and the expansion of companies across new borders, beyond their countries of origin.

-A global workforce allows for the much-needed transfer of skills and proprietary knowledge and opens doors to new innovative collaborations.
+A global workforce allows for the much-needed transfer of skills and proprietary knowledge and opens doors to new and innovative collaborations.
 Effective organizations are built around new HR management models that utilize global forces and talent to create immediate benefit for their companies.

 Canada offers programs for skilled workers to move to Canada.
-For example express entry, and Global Talent Stream (available in Quebec).
+For example Express Entry, and Global Talent Stream (available in Quebec).